Appeal Against the Actions of a Bailiff

 7

-List the name of the court-issued enforcement document and the specific demands or obligations stated in it.
+The name of the enforcement document and the obligations or demands specified in it.

 8